 5 Tips for Facebook Live

 Now that so many people have smartphones with high-speed connections, streaming live video from just about anywhere is a huge opportunity for brands.
-Honestly, there’s nothing more banal than flat, non-personal ads or posts just wasting away on your timeline.
+Honestly, there’s nothing worst than flat, non-personal ads or posts just wasting away on your timeline.
 Given the opportunity to reach fans or customers directly is something few would pass up!
 But with that said, it’s important to understand the best techniques for utilizing Facebook Live:

 1. Tell People When You’ll Be Live